 Since last week’s massacre in Newtown, CT, I have taken several phone calls from concerned parents.
 All the Moms who have called me have expressed concern about what the fallout would be, seeing as the regular media and social media were quick to point the finger at Aspergers.
 My thoughts to them then are the same as they are now–we’ve experienced a setback as far as public opinion of autism and Aspergers, and we’ll just keep pushing on, breaking down those stereotypes.
-Not much else we can do.

 But now that more time has passed, my concern for the possible fallout for the autism community is waning, but one area of concern is growing.
 Because I feel like I am witnessing the biggest spectacle of “Blame the Mother” that I’ll ever see in my lifetime.